Modeling Image-Caption Rating from Comparative Judgments: Background and Related Work

+Several studies have also proposed learning-based evaluation frameworks specifically designed to assess image caption quality.
+TIGEr~\cite{jiang2019tiger} introduced a grounding-based framework that evaluates caption quality by measuring how well the textual content aligns with image regions.
+Using text-to-image grounding signals, TIGEr aims to improve the correlation with human judgment compared to text-only metrics.
+InfoMetIC~\cite{hu2023infometic} offers a reference-free metric for evaluating the informativeness and relevance of captions using contrastive learning.
+Instead of relying on ground-truth references, it estimates how well a caption captures the image content directly.
+QACE~\cite{lee2021qace} proposed a question-answering (QA)-based approach by generating questions about the caption and verifying consistency with the reference caption or image.
+Recently, CAPTURE~\cite{dong2024benchmarking} introduced a benchmark and evaluation framework designed to assess fine-grained and detailed caption quality, highlighting the limitations of existing automatic metrics.

-In summary, while regression models and contrastive models provide reliable baselines, they often lack robustness in capturing the subtleties of human judgment.
-Our work aims to address this issue by leveraging pairwise preference learning to better model relative correlations and enhance generalization capabilities.
+In summary, although regression and contrastive models provide reliable baselines, they often lack robustness in capturing the subtleties of human judgment, and existing evaluation metrics are designed to correlate with human judgment rather than to learn directly from it.
+Our work aims to address these issues by leveraging comparative learning to better model the relative correlations and enhance generalization capabilities, directly training models to predict scalar human rating scores, and comparing regression-based learning with comparative preference learning.